General Information

 Main cable anchorage of a single-span suspension bridge

-The two main cables are connected to the front region of the anchor block; two short cables (same type and size as the main cables) are connected to the mid-region of the anchor block and the main cables.
-Figure 3 shows the connection between the main and the short cables.
+The main cables are connected to the front region of the anchor block, and the short cables are connected to the mid-region of the anchor block.
+The main and the short cables are of the same type and size and are connected as shown in figure 3.

 Main cable to short cable connection.